ODU campus police investigate ‘white power’ video posted on YouTube

 We understand that hateful words and messages cause harm, and our beloved university community stands together to support each other.
 Our Counseling Center is open to anyone who needs support and the Office of Intercultural Relations staff are available to all who would like to engage in discussion and in support of one another.

 We are a caring and inclusive university community, and united, we strongly denounce the video and stand against hate.
-Our resolve to build a unified campus community is stronger than ever.
+Our resolve to build a unified campus community is stronger than ever."

 - John R. Broderick, President and Rachael Edmonds, SGA President

+"This was shocking, I had very few words when I first looked at the video, merely brought me to tears," she said.

-The ODU NAACP tweeted that they are offering a safe space for students to discuss the video Tuesday night.
+The ODU NAACP tweeted that they would offer a safe space for students to discuss the video Tuesday night.

+President of the ODU NAACP, Montae Taylor, said he was not angry when he saw the video.

+"I felt bad, you should never have that much hate in your heart ever.
+You can’t beat anger with anger ever, but responding with love is what always overcomes," he said.
+"Even the person that made that video, we love them as well because, you know, they need it obviously."